Plastic Work Partitioning During Slip- and Twinning-Dominated Deformation in AZ31B Magnesium Alloy

-Small early dissipation may reflect the dislocation-mediated nature of twinning in hcp metals \cite{he2020}, while its reduced magnitude relative to slip-dominated deformation can be attributed to the lower frictional resistance of planar, coherent interfacial motion with limited defect interactions.
-Beyond this strain, dissipation increases steadily, with $\beta_{int}$ $\approx$ 0.4 at failure.
+The delayed onset of dissipation is consistent with progressive energy storage in twin interfaces and evolving defect structures, which contributes to increased strain hardening but promotes mechanical instability at lower strains.
+The small initial dissipation likely reflects the dislocation-mediated character of twinning in HCP metals \cite{he2020}, whereas its lower magnitude compared to slip-dominated deformation can be attributed to the relatively low frictional resistance of coherent twin boundary motion.
+The pronounced fluctuations in $\beta_{diff}$ closely correlate with the scatter in the strain hardening coefficient $d\sigma/d\varepsilon$ (Fig. \ref{fig2}a), indicating that they are predominantly of physical rather than experimental origin.
+Such intermittent behavior is characteristic of twinning-mediated deformation and is consistent with the classical concept of the “twinning cry,” associated with rapid propagation of partial dislocations during twin growth \cite{cottrell1953,mahajan1973,christian1985}.
+With increasing strain, the fluctuation amplitude progressively decreases as deformation transitions from twinning- to slip-dominated plasticity, accompanied by a steady increase in energy dissipation.
 Overall, slip-dominated deformation directs a larger fraction of the plastic work into heat, whereas twinning-dominated deformation stores more energy in the microstructure, particularly at early stages of loading.
-Cumulative $\beta_{int}$ rises from $\approx$ 0.33 to $\approx$ 0.52 for $\parallel$\,ED but from near zero to $\approx$ 0.4 for $\perp$\,ED.
-The instantaneous coefficient $\beta_{diff}$ is 0.5 - 0.7 for slip-dominated deformation but varies widely - from near zero to $\approx$ 0.7 - for the $\perp$\,ED, reflecting the evolving interplay of twinning and slip in partitioning plastic work between storage and dissipation.
+The cumulative $\beta_{int}$ increases from $\approx$ 0.33 to $\approx$ 0.52 for $\parallel$\,ED but from near zero to $\approx$ 0.4 for $\perp$\,ED.
+The instantaneous coefficient $\beta_{diff}$ is 0.5\textendash 0.7 for slip-dominated deformation but varies widely\textemdash from near zero to $\approx$ 0.7\textemdash for the $\perp$\,ED, reflecting the evolving interplay of twinning and slip in partitioning plastic work between storage and dissipation.